 Then, on Nov.
-12, 2019, Andrew Jon Thomasberg – who went by “GrecoVicking” online – pled guilty on charges related to illegal firearm possession and illicit drug use.
+12, 2019, Andrew Jon Thomasberg – who went by “GrecoVicking” online – pleaded guilty on charges related to illegal firearm possession and illicit drug use.
 A federal court in Virginia sentenced him to one year in prison on Feb.
 28, 2020.

 Tobin, like some other AWD members, worked closely with the neo-Nazi accelerationist network known as The Base.
 Like AWD, the now-defunct neo-Nazi group, which was formerly headed by Rinaldo Nazzaro, was also targeted for arrests by the FBI and Joint Terrorism Task Force throughout 2019 and into 2020.

 From the start, Atomwaffen was connected to an international neo-Nazi network that grew out of Iron March.
 The site featured a crest of the nine different groups that had grown out of the forum, which it dubbed the “Global Fascist Fraternity.”